ovieOsimiry/ETSE_GDSP/Matrix_for_RBM/ipcore_dir/DSP_INPUT_C/doc/xbip_dsp48_macro_v2_1_readme.txt

     - Ongoing new device support.
     - Optional separate clock enables and resets for each data and control path

-  3.1 VIVADO

-  v2.1
-    - Introduction to Vivado.
-    - Same features as for ISE.

 4. RESOLVED ISSUES